Velocidex/Training/modules/volatile_analysis/memory.md

 <!-- .slide: class="content" -->
 ## Exercise: Find Powershell Module that provides WinHTTP

-* Write VQL to local the Powershell module which provides the WinHTTP APIs.
+* Write VQL to locate the Powershell module which provides the WinHTTP APIs.
   * Parse the mapped PE files of all dlls into the powershell process.
   * Inspect each dll's export directory to find WinHTTP APIs.